 - Type of psoriasis: in drops, plaques, palmar and pustular palmar, generalized pustular psoriasis and erythrodermic psoriasis.

 - Place and extent of affectation: circumscribed to the palms of the hands and the soles of the feet, the scalp, the genital region, scattered plaques but affected <5%; generalized and affected> 30%.

 - Previous treatment: ionizing radiation, systemic glucocorticoids, photochemotherapy (PUVA), cyclosporine (CS) and methotrexate (MTX).

 - Concomitant medical conditions (eg, HIV infection).

-- Topical fluorinated glucocorticoid covered with plastic dressing.
-The tape impregnated with glucocorticoid is also useful.
+- Topical fluorinated glucocorticoid covered with a plastic dressing.
+The tape impregnated with a glucocorticoid is also useful.
 The side effects of corticosteroids must be borne in mind.

 - A hydrocolloid dressing, which stays for 24 to 48 h, is effective and avoids scratching.

-- Vitamin D analogues (calcipotriene, ointment and cream) are good non steroidal antipsoriatic topical compounds, but less effective than corticosteroids; they are not accompanied by cutaneous atrophy; They can be combined with cortico steroids.
+- Vitamin D analogs (calcipotriene, ointment, and cream) are good nonsteroidal antipsoriatic topical compounds, but less effective than corticosteroids; they are not accompanied by cutaneous atrophy; They can be combined with corticosteroids.